pose/automac/README.md

 ## What versions of macOS are supported?

-Currently, the project has only been tested on Big Sur but there are no restrictions for previous macOS versions that support JXA.
+Currently, the project has been tested on Big Sur (11.0) and above versions but there are no restrictions for previous macOS versions as long as they support JXA.

 ## Does this module require any native component compilation?